gtlaflair/ltrc-2019/_episodes/05-psycho.md

 questions:
   - "How do I conduct basic CTT/CRT item analyses?"
   - "How do I investigate the reliability/dependability of a test?"
-  - "How do I extract indices of interest for reporting and analysis"
+  - "How do I extract indices of interest for reporting and analysis?"
 objectives:
-   - "Conduct classical test theory item analysis using `CTT`."
+   - "Conduct classical test theory item and test analysis using `psych`."
-   - "Evaluate the reliability of a test under the CTT framework using `psych`."
    - "Use `rcrtan` to carry out criterion-referenced test and item analyses."
-   - "Use functions from `dplyr` and `tidyr` to carry out analyses on results"
+   - "Use functions from `dplyr` and `tidyr` to carry out analyses on results."
 keypoints:
-   - "`psych` and `CTT` are two packages that facilitate classical test theory analysis."
+   - "`psych` are two packages that facilitate classical test theory analysis."
    - "`rcrtan` facilitates criterion-referenced test and item analyses."
    - "`dplyr` and `tidy` can be used to analyze the output of psychometric analysis."
 ---